mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 The war came early to Argi subsector.
 This was due to its close proximity to Ilelish, bastion of Dulinor.
 With Bolivar subsector aligning itself with the Archduke, this put Argi to the front line.
-Argi subsector is heav- ily industrialized and much of this of high technology.
+Argi subsector is heav-ily industrialized and much of this of high technology.
 This makes the subsector a useful conquest.
 At first there was a subsector wide crash at the news of the assassination of Strephon and the expectancy of civil war.
 This ended in the wake of the news that the Duchess Karyn intended to keep Dagudashaag out of the war.
-Unfortunately for Argi Dulinor and Lucan did- n't hear, or didn't want to hear, Karyn's message.
+Unfortunately for Argi Dulinor and Lucan did-n't hear, or didn't want to hear, Karyn's message.
 The first battle involving the Argi fleet (the 159th) took place on 259-1116 in Arlu (1339) against the 83rd fleet, which had declared for Dulinor.
 This fleet was bound for Lenashuuk, a high population world that also served as a communication nexus.
-The 83rd brushed aside the few squadrons deployed at Arlu and arrived at Lenashuuk, where covert forces had al- ready captured the way station.
+The 83rd brushed aside the few squadrons deployed at Arlu and arrived at Lenashuuk, where covert forces had al-ready captured the way station.
 Two major battles later on 299, the 83rd fleet had been beaten off after expected reinforcements had failed to arrive and they had been outnumbered by the combined 169th and